-It’s no wonder that San Diego is considered one of the best fishing destinations in the world.
+It’s no wonder that San Diego is considered one of the best fishing destinations ever.
 With great year-round weather and the largest sport fishing fleet in the world, it’s got a lot going for it.
 And while there are plenty of fishing types to try, there’s some special to be said about deep sea fishing in San Diego.

 To put it plainly, it’s fantastic.
 Whether you’re heading out on a legendary long-range trip or a full-day adventure from dawn till dusk, you’re going to encounter monster fish.
 Their size is matched only by the magnitude of the vessels here.
 Step into any of the marinas along the coast and you’ll find expert captains with top-notch gear ready to take you out.

 In this blog, we’ll highlight some of the top catches in San Diego’s deep sea waters, how you can hook ‘em, and where to go.
-We’ll finish it off with a few rules and regulations to make sure you’re fishing lawfully, and you should be ready to go!
+We’ll finish it off with a few rules and regulations to make sure you’re fishing lawfully, and you should be ready to head out!

 What can I catch on A San Diego deep sea fishing trip?